-He starts with a peat nose but the grape or the wine mix in the action.
-I can not take that apart well.
-Do me always hard with wine stories.
+It starts with a peat nose but the grape or wine mixes in with the action.
+I can't take this apart very well.
+I always have a hard time with wine stories.

-A campfire on the shore next to the distillery.
-Ashy sweetness determines the main course without being able to say exactly what the salty sweetness is.
-In addition, lemon peel.
-So very exciting.
-I think the palate is better than the nose.
-But I am not a smoker;)
+A campfire on the bank next to the distillery.
+Ashy sweetness determines the main course without being able to say exactly what constitutes the salty sweetness.
+Additionally lemon peel.
+So quite exciting.
+I think the palate is better made than the nose.
+But I'm not a smoker either;)

-Middle ending with bitterly drying notes he sounds out without asking you to give again after.
+A middle finish with bitter drying notes, it ends without asking you to pour again.
 Solid wine standard.
-For me, a whisky that stands on the shelf for a long time.
+For me, a whisky that has been on the shelf for a long time.

 - Tasted this one blindly, the question was to determine the cask behind the whisky.
 Never would have guessed the banyuls cask.